sarehsoltani/sarehsoltani.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am currently a Machine Learning Researcher at Canada's Brain and Mind Institute, leveraging a solid background in Computer Science and over four years of combined research and industrial experience.
-My expertise lies in developing Machine Learning models across various domains including Transfer Learning, Computer Vision, Anomaly Detection, and Natural Language Processing.
-I got my Master's in Computer Science from Western University, specializing in weakly-supervised anomaly detection in surveillance videos.
-Prior to this, I earned my Bachelor's degree in Computer Engineering from Amirkabir University of Technology (Tehran Polytechnic), focusing on Real-Time Tracking systems.
+I’m a Machine Learning Researcher at the Brain and Mind Institute, exploring how music shapes brain functionality.
+With over four years of hands-on experience in both academia and industry, I’ve worked on developing Machine Learning models to tackle real-world challenges.
+My passion lies in Deep Learning, Computer Vision, and Anomaly Detection, where I’ve applied innovative approaches to create meaningful solutions.

+I completed my Master’s in Computer Science at Western University, where I developed a weakly supervised anomaly detection model for surveillance videos using a Two-Stream I3D Convolutional Network as my thesis.
+Before that, I got my Bachelor’s in Computer Engineering from Amirkabir University of Technology (Tehran Polytechnic), focusing on real-time tracking systems.

 {style="text-align: justify;"}